Data Science Projects

 As a fellow in Insight Data Science

-, an app that predicts severe health violations in Boston restaurants.
+, I built an app that predicts severe health violations in Boston restaurants.
 Using a unique data set from Yelp and the city of Boston, I used natural language processing (NLP) techniques to encode the textual data.
 I implemented several models, including a random forest and gradient boosted trees.
 I also visualized the model's predictions with an interactive map of the city.
 You can view the code for the models on Github

 Tools: Python, R.